This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Firstly, what is your budget?
 Whether you have $100, $200, $300, $500, $1000, or even more to spend there is a rifle scope that will fit your budget and your needs.

 Secondly, what are your shooting activities?
 Do require a rifle scope for long-range shooting, deer hunting or varmint control?
 What type of firearm are you going to mount your scope to and what type of reticle or objective do you need?
+Is the scope going to be a gift for someone else?

 We hope to help you answer these questions and more with our reviews and gear guides so you can walk away confident with your choice.

-But if you still don’t know where to start, keep cruising on down this page.
-We have highlighted the top rifle scopes from a variety of the best brands and in a range of price categories, and there is truly something here for everyone!
+But if you still don't know where to start, keep cruising on down this page.
+We have highlighted the top rifle scopes in 2024 from a variety of the best brands and in a range of price categories, and there is truly something here for everyone!

 The Best Rifle Scope for the Money